WallucePinkham/JVMX2/README.md

 # JVMX2

-Java 7 Virtual Machine for Learning Puroposes.
+Java 7 Virtual Machine for Learning Purposes.
 It is written in C++11.

 ## Attribution